 Bilateral relations Switzerland–Rwanda

-Ties between the two countries have a longstanding focus on development cooperation, with both countries looking to build upon this basis and develop closer relations.
+Ties between Switzerland and Rwanda have a longstanding focus on development cooperation, with both countries looking to build upon this basis and develop closer relations.
+To that end, Switzerland will soon convert its cooperation office in Kigali into an embassy.

 Key aspects of diplomatic relations

-Switzerland has set out a strategy for sub-Saharan Africa for 2021–24.
+Switzerland has set out a strategy for Africa for 2025–28, with objectives and measures for East and Central Africa presented in sections 5.2 and 5.3.

-Swiss-Rwandan relations are good and centred on a longstanding partnership in development cooperation.
-The two countries have committed themselves to deepening and diversifying bilateral ties.
-Rwanda is both part of the Great Lakes region and considered a lion economy, an African country with major economic potential.
+Swiss–Rwandan relations are good and centred on a longstanding partnership in development cooperation.
+The two countries have committed themselves to deepening and diversifying bilateral ties, and conduct regular high-level meetings to support these efforts.
+The opening of an embassy in Kigali will help to further consolidate relations between the two countries.

 Treaty database